After having lived in Mexico for over a year of my life, I’m going to be honest and say it’s probably my favorite ethnic cuisine.

 I remember the first time I had it in Mexico, it was kind of silly. 😅

-My husband and I were on a date at a nice restaurant, and when we ordered dessert, my husband got the flan.
+My husband and I were on a date at a nice restaurant called El Presidio, and when we ordered dessert, my husband got the flan.

-I tried talking him out of it since I grew up with the boxed rubby-pudding mix version, but he didn’t listen, and I was so glad he didn’t!
+I tried talking him out of it, since I grew up with the boxed pudding mix version, but I’m so glad he didn’t listen!

-In fact, when I tried what he had, it was one of the best things I ever tasted!
+In fact, when I tried his flan, it was one of the best things I ever tasted!
 And I also wanted to steal his dessert. 😂

 So I would definitely recommend trying the traditional version of this amazing Mexican dessert! ♥️